RediSearch/RediSearch/docs/docs/Configuring.md

 ## RediSearch configuration parameters

-The following table summerizes which configuration parameters can be set at module load-time and which can be set on run-time:
+The following table summarizes which configuration parameters can be set at module load-time and runtime:

 | Configuration Parameter                             | Load-time          | Run-time             |
 | :-------                                            | :-----             | :-----------         |